Vamshi-Nallaguntla/PhonemeDF/README.md

 ## Example Phoneme Alignment (TextGrid Visualization)

-The figure below shows an example TextGrid visualization Each tier corresponds to one phoneme, with start and end times aligned in seconds.
+The figure below shows an example TextGrid visualization on Praat from PhonemeDF Each tier corresponds to one phoneme, with start and end times aligned in seconds.

 ![TextGrid Example](assets/textgrid_samples/Example_TextGrid_Image.png)

-*Figure: Example TextGrid showing phoneme boundaries for Real and MeloTTS speech aligned using Montreal Forced Aligner (MFA).
+*Figure: Example TextGrid showing phoneme boundaries aligned using Montreal Forced Aligner (MFA).
 Each block corresponds to one phoneme.*

 ---